viliusddd/unpackobj/README.md

-# unpackobj
+# UnpackOBJ
+## Description
-unpacks multiple OBJs into separate folders with it's name, copying corresponding textures that are linked to obj trough Mtl file
+Unpack multiple OBJ files, each into a separate folder with its name, copying corresponding textures that are linked to OBJ trough the MTL file